NishantJoshi00/nishantjoshi00.github.io/content/blog/2024-01-01-lingual-odyssey.md

 ---

-> _The limit of my language mean the limit of my world._
+> _The limit of my language means the limit of my world._

 <br/>

 In reality, we often convey our thoughts through languages.
 Each language has its own nuances, character set, grammar, and unique expression.
 But at the end of the day, all these languages share a singular purpose: to provide a means of communicating our thoughts and navigating the complexities of a system we call society.

-To provide us with a way to convey our thoughts, and to solve a very complex problem we called communication, in a very complex system we call society.
+To provide us with a way to convey our thoughts, and to solve a very complex problem we call communication, in a very complex system we call society.
 Computers aren't very different in that regard.
-Though there might be a variety of programming languages out there, at the heart of it, they are all aimed to solve problems.
+Though there might be a variety of programming languages out there, at the heart of it, they are all aimed at solving problems.

 They could be: